-Rolling over carefully, Kate drew open the bed curtains to the light of a single candle guttering by the bed.
-Moonlight pooled over the nearby window-seat from its partially uncovered window making a gossamer pond on the floor.
+Woken by her fever, Kate rolled over carefully and drew open the bed curtains to the light of a single candle guttering by the bed.
+Moonlight pooled over the nearby window-seat from its partially uncovered window, making a gossamer pond on the floor.

-Kate turned in the bed to the sleepy voice, watching her daughter rub her eyes, her shift slipping down to expose a shapely shoulder.
+Kate turned to the sleepy voice, watching her daughter rub her eyes, her shift slipping down to expose a shapely shoulder.
 Lettice seemed a beautiful marble statue coming to life, but even in candlelight and moonlight, there was no mistaking the red, curly hair that fell around her oval face.
 She looks like Bess, Kate thought.
-Ten years younger than Bess, Lettice had taken the best from both grandparents – Tudor red hair and good skin from her grandfather, the king, and the English rose beauty of Mary Boleyn, but she had the same slanted eyes that made her Aunt Nan so memorable and now her daughter.
-Bess, though, possessed her mother’s sharper features and wide, thin mouth.
+Ten years younger than Bess, Lettice had taken the best from both grandparents — Tudor red hair and good skin from her grandfather, the king, and the English rose beauty of Mary Boleyn, but she had the same slanted eyes that made her Aunt Nan so memorable and now her daughter, Bess.
+Elizabeth, though, possessed her mother’s sharper features and wide, thin mouth.
 Lettice half rose.
 “Are you well?”

 Kate shifted, agitated anew by the pain under her ribs.
 She looked back at the window-seat.
-Knowing she had lost her chance for sleep this night, she yearned to leave the bed now her prison.
+Knowing she had lost her chance for sleep this night, she yearned to leave the imprisonment of her bed.
 “Help me up, daughter.
-A full, winter moon is a magical sight.”
+A full winter moon is a magical sight.”

 Lettice laughed.
 “Do you truly wish to leave a warm bed?”